 Store their toys and treats in colorful containers.

-Pets absolutely love colourful things that pop out!
-If you don’t have colourful containers at home, make it a DIY paint project!
-Don’t worry, there are anti-microbial water based paint that you can use like Island Life as an alternative to highly toxic paints.
+Pets absolutely love colorful things that pop out!
+If you don’t have colorful containers at home, make it a DIY paint project!
+Don’t worry, there is anti-microbial wate- based paint that you can use like Island Life as an alternative to highly toxic paints.
 Click here to know more about Island Life.

 Designate an area for your pet to eat and drink.

 Pick out an area in your home (e.g. the corner of your kitchen) and set up your pet’s food and water bowls.
-Remember to keep them colourful without working against your interior decoration.
+Remember to keep them colorful without working against your interior decoration.

 Say no to carpeting.

-When you’re a pet owner, stains are basically a regular occurrence.
-With floors carpeted from wall to wall, it can be quite difficult to remove unpleasant odors.
-In this light, forget about wall to wall carpeting and settle on rugs instead.
+When you’re a pet owner, stains are a regular occurrence.
+If your walls and floors are carpeted, it can be quite difficult to remove unpleasant odors.
+Forget about wall to wall carpeting and settle on rugs, which are easier to clean.